10 ways to boost your fundraising - The Lily Foundation

 Many donations come in on the day of the event, triggered by your social media updates and testimonies from the experience.
 Some people will be waiting to see if you complete your event before they donate, while others may be so impressed with your achievements that they’re inspired to donate again.

-The key thing to remember is that every penny you raise for The Lily Foundation will make a difference to the lives of the many affected by mitochondrial disease.
+The key thing to remember is that every penny you raise for The Lily Foundation will make a difference to the lives of those affected by a mitochondrial disease diagnosis.
 We’re truly grateful for your support and wish you well for your challenge!

 Making the leap into fundraising